 (1) An event that involves a release of gas from a pipeline, gas from an underground natural gas storage facility, liquefied natural gas, liquefied petroleum gas, refrigerant gas, or gas from an LNG facility, and that results in one or more of the following consequences:

 (i) A death, or personal injury necessitating in-patient hospitalization;

-(ii) Estimated property damage of $50,000 or more, including loss to the operator and others, or both, but excluding cost of gas lost.
+(ii) Estimated property damage of $122,000 or more, including loss to the operator and others, or both, but excluding the cost of gas lost.
 For adjustments for inflation observed in calendar year 2021 onwards, changes to the reporting threshold will be posted on PHMSA's website.
 These changes will be determined in accordance with the procedures in appendix A to part 191; or

 (iii) Unintentional estimated gas loss of three million cubic feet or more.

 (2) An event that results in an emergency shutdown of an LNG facility or an underground natural gas storage facility.
 Activation of an emergency shutdown system for reasons other than an actual emergency does not constitute an incident.